henvic/henvic.github.io/content/posts/testing-go.md

 * if it detects incomparable values or anonymous structs
 * if it detects an unexported field and you didn't explicitly ignore it (might want to see [cmpopts.IgnoreUnexported](https://pkg.go.dev/github.com/google/go-cmp/cmp/cmpopts#IgnoreUnexported)).

+While I don't use Testify on my projects, I understand its charms to newcomers to Go who are already used to xUnit-style tests from other ecosystems.
+This testing approach is just one of the few Go design decisions that deviate from modern practice, and I'm fine with that.

 ## Can we do worse?
 Yes.
 **Much worse.**
+Ginkgo's approach to Behavior-driven Development (BDD) hinders productivity beyond acceptable for me, both from an objective point-of-view, considering [mechanical sympathy](https://wa.aws.amazon.com/wellarchitected/2020-07-02T19-33-23/wat.concept.mechanical-sympathy.en.html), and from a developer experience expectation.
-The hardest to maintain and slowest tests I have witnessed in my career used Ginkgo and Gomega to test a web platform built using Gorm (slow and buggy [ORM]((https://blog.codinghorror.com/object-relational-mapping-is-the-vietnam-of-computer-science/))).
+The hardest to maintain and slowest tests I have witnessed and had to tolerate in my career used Ginkgo and Gomega to test a web platform built using GORM (slow and buggy [ORM]((https://blog.codinghorror.com/object-relational-mapping-is-the-vietnam-of-computer-science/))).
 By some back-of-the-envelope calculation, I can estimate they were at least 100 times slower than they could be (over 10min for something that should never take longer than half a minute in any circumstances) and at least a ten-fold order of magnitude harder to maintain due to their design choices getting in the way of Go tooling and completely ignoring the language idioms.

 ```go